Mourners queuing to see Pope Francis tell of ‘momentous’ occasion

 Huge crowds are expected on Thursday and Friday for the lying-in-state.

-Thousands more people are expected to flock to pay respects to Pope Francis as the Vatican said it would extend viewing hours for his lying-in-state if necessary.
+Thousands more people are expected to flock to pay respects to Pope Francis as the basilica’s viewing hours were extended overnight to allow mourners to pay their respects.

 Huge crowds thronged St Peter’s Square in Vatican City, queuing for hours to see the late pontiff in his open coffin ahead of his funeral this weekend.